hitting padel ball

 Pickleball and padel are two different sports, but they have some things in common that make them popular all over the world:

-• Net Sports DNA: Played across a net, with scoring based on landing the ball in the opponent’s court—mirroring tennis and badminton principles.
+• Played across a net, requiring players to score by landing the ball in the opponent’s court.

 Conclusions